Design loads for wave impacts -- introducing the Probabilistic Adaptive Screening (PAS) method for predicting extreme non-linear loads on maritime structures: The Probabilistic Adaptive Screening (PAS) method

 \subsection{Assumptions}

 The most important assumption in PAS is the similarity between the order statistics of the LF indicator and the HF response in \ref{st:hfdnr}.
 Most alternative methods, such as response-conditioning methods and other screening techniques discussed in \cite{VS2023}, also rely on this assumption.
 Its validity depends on the indicator choice; a poorly chosen indicator can significantly reduce the result accuracy.
 However, introducing the copula fitting technique in PAS reduces the weight of this assumption, as it makes the LF-HF coupling probabilistic instead of deterministic.
 This reduces the impact of outliers in the order statistics comparison.
 Another critical assumption in \ref{st:hfresp} is that the HF tool accurately calculates the true HF event response.
-Previous studies have shown that CFD can effectively predict wave impact loads if wave kinematics and ship motions are modelled well (see e.g., \cite{BH2018,BHV2020,PEtAl2022}).
+Previous studies have shown that CFD can effectively predict wave impact loads if wave kinematics and ship motions are modelled well (as discussed in \Cref{sec:LFHF}).
 Additionally, \cite{VMSHKSG2021} demonstrated that screening results could serve as effective inputs for such calculations.
-Finally, PAS assumes that the LF-HF mapping of each problem fits one of the candidate copula models (bivariate Gaussian, Clayton, Gumbel or Frank).
+Finally, PAS assumes that the LF-HF mapping of each problem fits one of the candidate copula models discussed in \Cref{sec:pas_copsel}.
 The dynamic best-fitting selection procedure in \ref{st:copulafit} already reduces the method's reliance on a single copula model.
-The present study shows that this assumption works for a wide range of considered test problems.
+The present study shows that these assumptions work for a wide range of considered test problems.